samaronybarros/data-structures/README.md

 ###### Description

-Create an array with all the elements of the Linked List.
+Creates an array with all the elements of the Linked List.

 ##### getLength